Garden color schemes – how to use color in the garden

 What colors look good with plants?

-The colors that look good with plants – on house exteriors, paintwork, fences and walls – really depend on the effect you want to create.
+The colors that look good with plants – on house exteriors, paintwork, garden fence ideas and walls – really depend on the effect you want to create.

 If you want to create drama, creating a backdrop that complements your planting will show it off to great effect.
 For example, cottage garden ideas can look beautiful against house colors that are sympathetic to the planting – think pastel blue, pink or yellow, for example.